chrisjwwalker/local-lambdas/README.md

 1. Following the code structure and formation template patterns seen here.
 Have a go at writing and deploying a lamdba with the AWS SAM CLI.
 2. Going even further.
 AWS offers so much than running lambdas.
 Try integrating your lambda with another AWS service running on localstack.

+## Extending and contributing
+Want to extend this repo and provide more info on using AWS services locally?
+Fork and raise a PR, it will be reviewed and considered for merging.

 License
 =======